Minnesota Structures Collaborative (MSC)

 - Editing and geospatial data entry tools

-- Access to U.S. National Grid referenced general orientation maps for
+- Access to U.S. National Grid referenced general orientation maps for the entire state

 - Extensive online and downloadable help